J98exe/arq_soft_cicd/README.md

 # Welcome to Holidays Verifier

-This is a simple program that runs an API to verify holidays given an specific country and year In order to run this program, you have to run the following commands:
+This is a simple program that runs an API to verify holidays given an specific country and year.
+In order to run this program, you have to run the following commands:
 - `npm install` to install all the dependencies
 - `npm start` to compile the program and run it